Okhotsk culture: History

-The name is written with Kanji characters referring to a people from Manchuria who appear in Chinese records as early as the 6th century BC.
-The name Sushen is believed to denote a Tungusic people who were ancestral to the Mohe and Jurchen (Aston 1972, II, 58).
+The name is written in kanji, referring to a people from Manchuria who appear in Chinese records as early as the 6th century BCE.
+The name 'Sushen' is believed to refer to Tungusic peoples ancestral to the Mohe and Jurchen (Aston 1972, II, 58).
 The use of 'Sushen' in Japanese records a thousand years after the name was first used in China, and can be understood as a way to define Japan's ethnocentric borders and distinctiveness from non-Yamato peoples.
-In the Japanese context, the term Sushen is probably best interpreted as a traditional label for a 'northern people' or 'northern barbarians' rather than a specific ethnic group from Manchuria or Sakhalin island.
+In the Japanese context, the term Sushen is probably best understood as a traditional label for 'northern people' or 'northern barbarians' rather than for a specific ethnic group from Manchuria or Sakhalin.
 According to later entries in the Nihon Shoki, the Sushen also lived in Hokkaido.
-During the reign of the empress Saimei (r.
-655–661), Abe no Omi, Warden of the province of Koshi (modern-day Hokuriku region), was sent on several military expeditions to the north by the Yamato state based in western Japan.
-During these expeditions, the main enemies of Abe no Omi were the Sushen, who were attacking the Emishi people.
+During the reign of the Empress Kōgyoku (r.
+655–661), Abe no Hirafu, Warden of Koshi Province (now the Hokuriku region), was sent on several military expeditions to the north by the Yamato Kingship of western Honshu.
+During these expeditions, the main enemies of Abe no Hirafu were these 'Sushen', who were attacking the Emishi.
 In the third month of 660: